kc-ml2/recruit/README_en.md

 ##### Job Description
 * KRW 50M ~ 100M (negotiable)
 * What you'll do
+  * Design ML2's software development process and culture.
+    * Advise ML researchers and junior SWEs to learn good software engineering practices.
+  * Lead one or more ML/DL projects.
-  * Develop new ML/DL algorithms.
+    * Development of new ML/DL algorithms.
+    * Hardware-software codesign for ML/DL.
-  * Full-stack ML/DL development on web browsers as a platform using WebAssembly, WebGL, TypeScript, TensorFlow.js, etc.
+    * Full-stack ML/DL development targeting web browsers using WebAssembly, WebGL, TypeScript, TensorFlow.js, etc.
-  * Development of open-source framework for research, development, and DevOps of machine learning and deep learning.
+    * Development of an open-source framework for ML/DL DevOps.
       * dataset pipelining
       * docker management for simultaneous, large-scale model training
       * automatic management of training queues
       * multi-GPU and multiprocess distributed training
-    * developing and maintaining DevOps tools such as loggers and Tensorboard-like monitors.
+      * developing and maintaining DevOps tools such as loggers and Tensorboard-like monitors.* Minimum qualification
-* Minimum qualification
   * Experience in large-codebase open-source projects.
   * Experience in developing machine learning models using open-source machine learning frameworks such as TensorFlow or PyTorch.
   * Ability to understand machine learning research papers and implement models described in the literatures.